samuel-book/samuel-1/_sources/introduction/scientific_summary.md

 ### Qualitative research

-In addition to the modelling work, the project had a qualitative research arm, with the objective of understanding clinicians' attitudes to use of of modelling and machine learning applied to the national stroke audit.
+In addition to the modelling work, the project had a qualitative research arm, with the objective of understanding clinicians' attitudes to use of modelling and machine learning applied to the national stroke audit.

 ## Methods